-Soldiers Pass Formation - Consists of volcanic, lake, and hot-spring deposits, in descending order: White Knoll Member, breccia member, andesite member, Chimney Rock Pass Tuff Member, and trachydacite tuff member (Christiansen and others, 2007).
-Only the breccia member (Tsb), White Knoll Member (Tsw), and andesite member (Tsa) are exposed in the Goshen Pass quadrangle.
+Soldiers Pass Formation - Volcanic, lake and hot-spring deposits include, in descending order: White Knoll Member, breccia member, andesite member, Chimney Rock Pass Tuff Member, and trachydacite tuff member (Christiansen and others, 2007).
+Only the breccia member (Tsb), White Knoll Member (Tsw), and andesite member (Tsa) are located in the Goshen Pass quadrangle.

-Tsb Soldiers Pass Formation, breccia member (lower Oligocene to upper Eocene) - Darkgray, white, and medium-gray shoshonite lava flow; exposed mostly as distinctive, brecciated, carbonate-impregnated lava (Biek and others, 2009); locally vesicular lava flow; fine-grained with groundmass of plagioclase, olivine (typically altered), and Fe-Ti oxides (Biek and others, 2009); angular blocks and locally common pillow structures, a coarse-grained vuggy calcite surrounds the pillow structures (Christiansen and others, 2007); interfingers with and is partly overlain by the carbonate and clastic strata of the White Knoll Member (Tsw); forms ledges, slopes, rounded knobs, and boulder fields of a single clast type; mapped in the southeast corner of the quadrangle near Goshen Pass and in one isolated knob on the western side of the quadrangle (see sample RV-32 on plate 1, NW1/4 section 30, T. 7 S., R. 2 W., SLBLM); geochemically sample RV-32 is a latite and is similar to other samples of the breccia member in the area (see figure 2; Clark and others, 2012), but lacks the distinctive brecciation and is vesicular; likely formed as a shoshonitic lava flow that entered a shallow lake (Christiansen and others, 2007); source vent unknown (Biek and others, 2009); informal status due to limited lateral extent, see Christiansen and others (2007); 40Ar/39Ar isochron groundmass age from the Solders Pass quadrangle is 33.73 ± 0.65 Ma (Christiansen and others, 2007); thickness in the quadrangle ranges from 0 to 170 feet (0-50 m); Biek and others (2009) reported thickness in the Soldiers Pass quadrangle of 0 to 160 feet (0-50 m).

-Tsw Soldiers Pass Formation, White Knoll Member (lower Oligocene to upper Eocene) - White and pale-yellowish-orange, yellowishgray-weathering limestone with interbedded very pale orange, white, and pale-red claystone (Biek and others, 2009); bedding is laminated to medium to indistinct; locally contains thin, light-gray pyroclastic-fall beds, altered to clay, and the limestone is locally sandy; locally exhibits vertical laminae of travertine and algal laminations suggestive of spring deposits; deposited in a shallow lake over paleotopography developed on Paleogene volcanic rocks and Paleozoic strata (Biek and others, 2009); interfingers locally with the breccia member (Tsb); these generally flat-lying deposits form ledges and slopes in the southeastern corner of the quadrangle near Goshen Pass; age about 33.7 Ma from coeval breccia member (Christiansen and others, 2007); greater than 80 feet (24 m) thick in the quadrangle; Biek and others (2009) reported a thickness range in the Soldiers Pass quadrangle of 0 to 240 feet (0-75 m).
+- Tsb Soldiers Pass Formation, breccia member (lower Oligocene to upper Eocene) - Dark-gray, white, and medium-gray shoshonite lava flow; exposed mostly as distinctive, brecciated, carbonate-impregnated lava (Biek and others, 2009); locally vesicular lava flow; fine-grained with groundmass of plagioclase, olivine (typically altered), and Fe-Ti oxides (Biek and others, 2009); angular blocks and locally common pillow structures are supported by a coarse-grained, vuggy calcite (Christiansen and others, 2007); interfingers with and is partly overlain by the carbonate and clastic strata of the White Knoll Member (Tsw); forms ledges, slopes, rounded knobs, and boulder fields of a single clast type; mapped in the southeast corner of the quadrangle near Goshen Pass and one isolated knob on the western side of the quadrangle (see sample RV-32 on plate 1, NW1/4 section 30, T. 7 S., R. 2 W., SLBLM); geochemically sample RV-32 is a latite and is similar to other samples of the breccia member for the area (see figure 2; Clark and others, 2012), but lacks the distinctive brecciation and is vesicular; likely formed as a shoshonitic lava flow that entered a shallow lake (Christiansen and others, 2007); source vent unknown (Biek and others, 2009); informal status due to limited lateral extent, see Christiansen and others (2007); 40 Ar/ 39 Ar isochron groundmass age is 33.73 ± 0.65 Ma (Christiansen and others, 2007); thickness in the quadrangle is from 0 to 170 feet (0-50 m); Biek and others (2009) reported thicknesses in the Soldiers Pass quadrangle of 0 to 160 feet (0-50 m). - Tsw Soldiers Pass Formation, White Knoll Member (lower Oligocene to upper Eocene) White and pale yellowish orange, yellowish-gray-weathering limestone with interbedded very pale orange, white, and pale-red claystone (Biek and others, 2009); bedding is laminated to medium to indistinct; locally contains thin, light-gray pyroclastic-fall beds, altered to clay, and the limestone is locally sandy; locally exhibits vertical laminae of travertine and algal laminations suggestive of spring deposits; deposited in a shallow lake over paleotopography developed on Paleogene volcanic rocks and Paleozoic strata (Biek and others, 2009); interfingers locally with the breccia member (Tsb); these generally flat-lying deposits form ledges and slopes in the southeast corner of the quadrangle near Goshen Pass; age about 33.7 Ma from coeval breccia member (Christiansen and others, 2007); greater than 80 feet (24 m) thick in the quadrangle; Biek and others (2009) reported a thickness in the Soldiers Pass quadrangle of 0 to 240 feet (0-75 m).